PHOTO GALLERY | Festival of the Nativity offers 'spiritual gift to the community'

 She added that the festival continues to grow yearly.

-Scenes of the birth of Jesus Christ from around the world – and of varying sizes – will fill the church.
+Scenes of the birth of Jesus Christ of varying sizes from around the world will fill the church.

 In addition, a children’s room will be available for youngsters, where they will be able to make crafts and participate in storytelling.

-The Sunday finale will feature the following: 6:30 p.m., Forest Hills High School chorus; 6:45 p.m., Roof Top Singers; 7 p.m., Parlock Family; 7:15 p.m., Westmont Presbyterian Church choir; 7:30 p.m., Conemaugh Township High School chorus and brass choir; and 8 p.m., First Presbyterian Church choir.
+The Sunday finale will feature the Forest Hills High School chorus at 6:30 p.m., Roof Top Singers at 6:45 p.m., the Parlock Family at 7 p.m., the Westmont Presbyterian Church choir at 7:15 p.m., the Conemaugh Township Area High School chorus and brass choir at 7:30 p.m. and the First Presbyterian Church choir at 8 p.m.

 The choruses attending Sunday will combine for a mass choir performance at the conclusion of the festival that will feature more than 100 voices.

-She said the hope is that those who attend will experience the true reason for the season.
+She said organizers hope attendees will experience the true reason for the season.

 For more information on the festival, call 814-536-8141.